Coronavirus Safety Measures

 - Providing new, unused pens to each donor for the pre-screening questionnaire.

-- Disinfecting donor clipboards and chairs frequently.
+- Disinfecting donor clipboards and chairs after every use.

 - Regularly and frequently disinfecting high touch surfaces, including: